-6.4.1 Podsmead has an active and proud community.
-A Community Strategy will be required to capture an understanding of the existing community assets including the people, skills, buildings and spaces Podsmead already has to offer.
+6.4.1 Matson has an active and proud community.
+A Community Strategy will be required to capture an understanding of the existing community assets including the people, skills, buildings and spaces Matson already has to offer.
 Details will be provided about how these will be protected and positively enhanced as part of the regeneration.
-The council would encourage developers and stakeholders to work with the community to capture the record the culture of Podsmead as it goes through its regeneration journey.
-In the spirit of Asset Based Community Development where appropriate local people should be trained to capture and present this information
+The council would encourage developers and stakeholders to work with the community to capture the record the culture of Matson as it goes through its regeneration journey.
+In the spirit of Asset Based Community Development and the Power of Three community economic development strategy, where appropriate local people should be trained to capture and present this information.